egpivo/egpivo.github.io/_posts/2023-11-15-comparing-sequence-to-sequence-decoders-with-and-without-attention.md

 #### V. Evaluation
 This section provides a comprehensive evaluation by examining relevant metrics.

-To reproduce the following results, you can execute the [notebook](https://github.com/egpivo/nlp-practice/blob/main/examples/translation/notebooks/evaluation.ipynb).

 ##### Metric Evaluation using the Test Dataset
 To assess our models' performance, we employ key metrics, providing unique insights into their capabilities: